TCNCoalition/TCN/README.md

 report ← rvk || cek_{j1} || le_u16(j1) || le_u16(j2) || memo
 ```
 where `memo` is a variable-length bytestring 2-258 bytes long whose structure
 is described below.
-Then they use `rsk` to produce `sig`, a signature over
+Then they use `rak` to produce `sig`, a signature over
 `report`, and send `report || sig` to the server.

 **Report Check**.